adolgert/tvmcombo/BUILD_TVM.md

 echo "set(USE_OPENMP gnu)" >> config.cmake
 ```
 And build, but you can't use parallel for the whole build because there
 is a dependency problem if you do.
+It's slow so use parallel, but it will fail
+so restart it without parallel at the end.
 ```
 export LIBRARY_PATH="/home/vscode/anaconda3/lib:$LIBRARY_PATH"
 cmake .. && cmake --build . --parallel 4
 cmake .. && cmake --build .
+sudo /home/vscode/anaconda3/envs/tvm-build-venv/bin/cmake --install .
 ```
 -    set(CMAKE_C_FLAGS "-O2 ${WARNING_FLAG} -fPIC ${CMAKE_C_FLAGS}")
 -    set(CMAKE_CXX_FLAGS "-O2 ${WARNING_FLAG} -fPIC ${CMAKE_CXX_FLAGS}")